CecilioCB/test-repo-learning/ReadMe.md

   Several small files
   Links tod documentation

-  This, this file could also be used to communication what we be working on lately
+  This, this file could also be used to communication what we be working on lately 20240805-looking again into this files for training purposes